So bad, itโ€™s good?

 Presentation:

 When does a cinematic experiment go wrong?
-Whatever that metric may be, House marks the spot.
-This is one of the most visually convoluted ADHD experiences I can remember, even among films in 2025.
-Yet this film made in 70s Japan.
+Wherever that metric may be, House marks the spot.
+This is visually one of the most convoluted ADHD displays I can remember, even among music videos in 2025.
+Yet this film was made in 70s Japan.
 The maximalist editing is outrageous and the visuals have a nostalgic bloom that could appeal to Gen Alpha.
-This is a farce horror film, which is intentionally bad.
+This is a farce horror film, intentionally designed to be bad.
 Itโ€™s like the Sharknado of Japanese cinema, but it might be kind of cinematically enjoyable to some so maybe itโ€™s more like Rubber.
-I couldnโ€™t watch this brain rot and the only reason I powered through it was to provide you with stills.
+I couldnโ€™t finish this brain rot and the only reason I powered through was to provide you with the stills.

 Conclusion:

 At what point does visualmaxxing become stupid?
 Thereโ€™s a reason there arenโ€™t many one chili reviews.
 Those are saved for special films, many of which never make the Hall of Spice.
 The director attempts to make a film so bad, itโ€™s good.
-But in this case, itโ€™s just bad.
-But everyone arranges their house differently, and this just might be wild enough for you.
+But in this case, itโ€™s just terrible.
+But everyone arranges their house differently, so this just might be wild enough for your quirky tastes.

 Recommendations